BigInt.asIntN static method clamps a

 BigInt value to the given number of bits, and returns that value as a signed integer.

-The amount of bits available for the integer size.
+The amount of bits available for the returned BigInt.
+Should be an integer between 0 and 253 - 1, inclusive.

 The BigInt value to clamp to fit into the supplied bits.